 Overall then, something of a puzzle remains.
 Hobbes clearly was a materialist about the natural world, but the explicit arguments he offers for the view seem rather weak.
 Perhaps he just had a good deal of confidence in the ability of the rapidly developing science of the his time to proceed towards a full material explanation of the mind.
 Just as his contemporary William Harvey, of whom he thought very highly, had made such progress in explaining biological matters, so too (Hobbes might have thought) might we expect further scientists to succeed in explaining mental matters.

-This section tells a version of the first story (for criticism of such an approach, see Prins 1990).
+This section tells a version of the first story.
+(For a helpful recent critical discussion of such an approach, see Hattab 2014.)
 Still, one should note that Hobbes sometimes uses the language of mathematical method, of analysis and synthesis, in describing his general method (Hobbes 1655, 6.1).
-Several commentators have seen this, together with his clear admiration for the successes of geometry, as evidence of a more general use of mathematical notions in his account of method (Talaska 1988.)
-And it might indeed be the case that both stories about Hobbes's method (the Zabarellan and the mathematical) have some truth to them.
+Several commentators have seen this, together with his clear admiration for the successes of geometry, as evidence of a more general use of mathematical notions in his account of method (Talaska 1988).
+Adams 2019 argues that Hobbes “proceeds by a method of synthetic demonstration” in both geometry and political philosophy.
+And it might indeed be the case that both stories about Hobbes’s method (the Zabarellan and the mathematical) have some truth to them.

 Chapter six of De Corpore is Hobbes’s main work on method.
 There Hobbes lays out a model of the proper form of a scientific explanation.
 A proper explanation tells you three things: what the cause is, the nature of the cause, and how the cause gives rise to the effect.
 Thus Hobbes accepts the Aristotelian idea that to have the best sort of knowledge, scientific knowledge, is to know something through its causes.
 Similarities to Aristotelian theories such as Zabarella’s show up even in section one of chapter six.
 Here Hobbes defines philosophy as knowledge acquired by correct reasoning.
 It is both knowledge of effects that you get through conception of their causes and knowledge of causes that you get through conception of their visible effects.
 Already we see signs of the Aristotelian picture in which you come to know the cause by knowing the visible effect and to know the effect by knowing the cause.